 BCFM prides itself on being the bridge between our local producers and our community.
 We are agriculturally focused and will always support local farms and small businesses in our area.
 Throughout the season, we welcome vendors selling fruits, vegetables, herbs, baked goods, beef, honey, hot foods, pottery, and more to hundreds of customers each week.

 To this end, we are always inviting new vendors who produce or grow edible products and creative craft vendors to participate in the market.
-The information below should give you all the details you need with regard to selling at BCFM.
+The information below should give you the details you need with regard to selling at BCFM.
+Join us at our Annual Vendor Meeting to learn more.
+Please RSVP on our Events Page!

 Our Vendor Application Packet is the first step to becoming a new vendor!
 Review the information, fill out the forms and sign.
 You may mail, email, or deliver it to the market manager's booth on market days.